BruceEckel/ThinkingInPython/Markdown/15_The_Pattern_Concept.md

     independently.
 This complements Separation, Encapsulation and
     Variation, and is part of the Low-Coupling-High-Cohesion message.
 -   `Managed Coupling`.
-Simply stating that we should have "low coupling" in a design is usually too vague - coupling happens, and the important issue is to acknowledge it and control it, to say "coupling can cause problems" and to compensate for those problems with a well-considered design or pattern.
+Simply stating that we should have "low coupling" in a design is usually too vague---coupling happens, and the important issue is to acknowledge it and control it, to say "coupling can cause problems" and to compensate for those problems with a well-considered design or pattern.